 - Engine knock when accelerating the vehicle on the road (due to a lean air/fuel mixture).

-What makes testing the fuel pump so easy is that your 3.2L Isuzu Rodeo has a Schrader valve to which we can connect a fuel pressure gauge to and see if the fuel pump is actually providing fuel to the fuel injectors.
+What makes testing the fuel pump so easy is that your 3.2L Isuzu Rodeo has a Schrader valve that we can hook up a fuel pressure gauge to and see if the fuel pump is actually delivering fuel to the injectors.

 TEST 1: Fuel Pressure Test (Engine Does Not Start)

-If the fuel pump fails, your 3.2L V6 Rodeo (Honda Passport) is not going to start due to a lack of fuel to the fuel injectors.
+If the fuel pump fails, your 3.2L V6 Rodeo (Honda Passport) will not start due to a lack of fuel at the injectors.

-The cool thing is that testing the fuel simply involves connecting a fuel pressure test gauge to the Schrader valve that's on the fuel injector rail and then the engine is cranked.
+The cool thing is that to test the fuel pump, you simply hook up a fuel pressure tester to the Schrader valve located on the fuel rail and then crank or start the engine.

-If the fuel pump is OK (and not behind the no-start problem), you'll see a fuel pressure of 41-46 PSI on the fuel pressure test gauge.
+If the fuel pump is good (and not behind the engine no-start problem), you'll see a fuel pressure of 41-46 PSI on the fuel pressure gauge.

-If the fuel pump is bad (and thus causing the no-start problem), you'll see a fuel pressure of 0 PSI.
+If the fuel pump is bad (thus causing the engine no-start problem) you'll see a fuel pressure of 0 PSI.